SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/register-api-documentation.md

 ### Register the Container Type in a Consuming Tenant with permissions for a Guest App

-Register the Container Type in the Consuming Tenant and grant full permssions to the Owning Application (AppId 71392b2f-1765-406e-86af-5907d9bdb2ab) for Delegated and AppOnly calls.
-In addition grant a Guest App (AppId 89ea5c94-7736-4e25-95ad-3fa95f62b6) read and write permissions only for Delegated calls.
+Register the Container Type in the Consuming Tenant and grant full permissions to the Owning Application (AppId 71392b2f-1765-406e-86af-5907d9bdb2ab) for Delegated and AppOnly calls.
+In addition, grant a Guest App (AppId 89ea5c94-7736-4e25-95ad-3fa95f62b6) read and write permissions only for Delegated calls.

 #### Request
 ```json